 In this post, we will explain your options, provide schedules, and a calendar.

-In Barcelona, there are many self-guided tours as well as talks at museums and historic sights that truly cost nothing.
+In Barcelona, the capital of Catalonia, there are many self-guided tours as well as talks at museums and historic sights that truly cost nothing.

 However, most people understand the term 'free tours' to be guided walks that operate on a ‘name-your-own-price’ model or what’s usually called a ‘tips-only-basis’.